Dorian’s floodwaters trap people in attics in North Carolina

 At least four deaths in Southeast were blamed on Dorian.
 All were men in Florida or North Carolina who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.

-More than a quarter-million residents and visitors had been ordered to evacuate the North Carolina island chain ahead of the storm.
-But many Outer Banks residents tied down their boats, removed objects from their yards that could blow away, and hunkered down.
+As Dorian closed in, more than a quarter-million residents and visitors were ordered to evacuate the Outer Banks, which stick out from the Eastern Seaboard like the side-view mirror on a car.
+But many just tied down their boats, removed objects from their yards that could blow away, and hunkered down.

 Dorian slammed the Bahamas at the start of the week with 185 mph (295 kph) winds, killing at least 30 people and obliterating countless homes.
 From there, it swept past Florida and Georgia, then sideswiped the Carolinas on Thursday, spinning off tornadoes that peeled away roofs and flipped recreational vehicles.